scolomach/Touch_Haptic_Device_Drivers/README.md

  Option 1.Using git

- The file is download in **Documents** file, but it can be another address or different file.
+ The file is downloaded in **Documents** file, but it can be another address or different file.

  ```
 cd Documents